-If you’re already pregnant or plan to be, it’s important to get a flu vaccine every year.
-Geeta Swamy, MD, a Duke perinatologist, said the annual immunization offers three layers of protection for you and your baby during flu season, which typically lasts from October through April.
+If you’re pregnant or plan to be, it’s important to get a flu vaccine every fall.
+According to Duke perinatologist Geeta Swamy, MD, the annual immunization offers three layers of protection for you, your fetus, and your baby.
+Flu season typically lasts from October through April.

-Pregnant women aren’t at higher risk for getting the flu, but they are more likely to suffer serious complications because of it.
-Dr. Swamy said that pregnant women are at higher risk to be hospitalized and have higher rates of pneumonia and respiratory complications because of the flu.
-The risks to an unborn child are just as severe.
+Pregnant people aren’t at higher risk for getting the flu, but they are more likely to suffer serious complications because of it.
+According to Dr. Swamy, pregnant people have a greater risk of being hospitalized and have higher rates of pneumonia and respiratory complications because of the flu.
+Protect yourself by getting vaccinated against the flu.

 Stay Safe, Healthy

-Since no immunization is perfect, pregnant women who’ve been vaccinated against the flu should still take precautions.
+Since no immunization is perfect, pregnant people who’ve been vaccinated against the flu should still take precautions.
 If you think you’ve been exposed to the flu, your doctor can offer prophylactic treatment with anti-viral medications.
-If you experience flu-like symptoms, including severe headache, fatigue, fever and body aches, call your doctor.
-You can also visit a Duke Urgent Care location or virtually connect with an on-call doctor with Duke Health Anywhere.
+If you experience flu-like symptoms, including severe headache, fatigue, fever, and body aches, call your doctor.
+You can also visit a Duke Urgent Care location.

 “It’s best to be treated in the first 48 hours,” said Dr. Swamy.
 “Along with a flu vaccine, it’s the best line of defense to protect you and your child.”